alexapostolu/night/README.md

 An interpreted programming language.
 It combines the simplicity of Python, with the type concepts of the C family.
 It features basic syntax such as variables, if statements, and expressions.
 It also supports functions, however it is not stable.

-It's still in early development, and I have a lot to do for `v2`.
+It's still in early development, and I have a lot to do for version 2.
+You can actually view the `v2` branch to see what I'm working on for the next version.
+I'm coding the language in a completly different style, so I restarted the whole thing.
+But I should be better... in theory...

 Here's a sample of my current language: